Burd3n/30-Days-Of-Python/old_files/readme.md

 'Singapore'
 'Python'
 'I love teaching'
-'I hope you are enjoying the first day'
+'I hope you are enjoying the first lesson'
 ```

 #### Booleans